xiaorensean/slate/source/index.html.md

 ```

 ### Description
-[Bitfinex leaderboard](https://leaderboard.bitfinex.com/) has a frequency of 1 minute and data time range is from 2020-04-01 00:00:00 till now.
+[Bitfinex leaderboard](https://leaderboard.bitfinex.com/) has a variety of frequencies, including 3 hours, 1 week, 1 month.
+And data time range is from 2020-04-01 00:00:00 till now.
 Collectors are continously runing in two hosts.

 ### Data Schema
 fieldName | fieldType | description